A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

-A Members’ Voluntary Liquidation (MVL) is a formal process for closing down a solvent company in a cost-effective way.
-MVLs are often utilised as a tax-efficient exit planning tool when a profitable company has either reached the end of its useful life, where shareholders and/or directors are looking to depart from the business and extract the profits of their investment.
+MVLs are often utilised as a tax-efficient exit planning tool when a solvent company has reached the end of its useful life and shareholders and/or directors are looking to depart from the business and extract the profits of their investment.

-What are the alternatives to an MVL?
+What are the alternatives to a Members' Voluntary Liquidation (MVL)?

 While MVLs can be a great way for a solvent company to close in a tax-efficient manner, they are not suitable for every business.